Tuesday, 28 June 2022

 The weather continues to be sunny and warm here, although markedly cooler than the heatwave being experienced in England.
 It’s plenty warm enough for me!
 When I went over to David Lloyd for my morning swim, there were quite a few people relaxing on the sun loungers around the pool.
 And after I finished swimming my 1000 metres I got myself a coffee and joined them, drying off in the fresh air.
 When I got home I was pleased to find James lying in the hammock reading his newspaper.
 He works so hard in the garden; it was nice to see him taking a break.
 I got a blanket and a couple of cushions and read my book in the shade of the tree.
 Tom and Flora were strolling around the garden and rolling around in the flowerbeds; they’re always happy to see us outside.
 After a short while Flora came and lay down really close beside me on the blanket, it was really sweet.
 She lay quietly but kept her eyes open to check what was going on around us.
 I watched her ears moving about to take in all the sounds of the garden; bird song, a car going past in the road, the breeze gently rustling the leaves in the tree.
 She stayed with me for ages until I gathered up my stuff to return inside; it was lovely to be with her.

-Sunday 19 June 2022
+Sunday, 19 June 2022

 Water lilies on the canal

-Yesterday’s we needed to get the cooling gas in our car’s air conditioning topped up.
+Yesterday we needed to get the cooling gas in our car’s air conditioning topped up.
 This mundane but necessary task took us over to Kwik Fit at Anniesland and meant that we had an hour to kill.
 At James’ suggestion we crossed over Crow Road and walked up to the Forth and Clyde Canal.
 I haven’t visited this part of the canal before and I thought that it was very attractive; lined with trees which made it feel much further from busy Anniesland than it really is.
 The surface of the impressively clear water had large areas of water lilies, which had yellow flowers.
 It even had a pleasant little pub beside it with lots of outdoor seating.

 We walked along as far as the Kelvin Aqueduct, where the canal crosses over the River Kelvin, a magnificent feat of late 18th century engineering.
 When we looked down onto the Kelvin we could see a heron standing proudly on the buttress of an old bridge.

 Back at the car we were delighted with our properly functioning air conditioning.
 However now that I come to think of it, the cars we have owned haven’t had air con until fairly recently.
 I realise that it’s not a new invention and dates, in various primitive forms, right back to the 1930s.
 But I’m pretty sure that the first car that I drove with air conditioning was our hired car in Tuscany in the mid 1990s, which struggled against the overpowering heat outside the car even when cranked up to its highest setting.
 It wasn’t until the 2000s that it began to be more standard in cars in the UK.
 So until then we had to wind down all of the windows on a hot day, and hope that the breeze would cool down the car as we drove along.
-I think I remember my legs sticking uncomfortably to the leather (plastic?) seats in the 1970s, and when I eventually learned to drive the steering wheel could be unbearably hot to touch if the car had been parked in the sunshine in summer.
+I think I remember my bare legs sticking uncomfortably to the leather (plastic?) seats when I was a child in the 1960s and 70s, and when I eventually learned to drive the steering wheel could be unbearably hot to touch if the car had been parked in the sunshine in summer.
 I suppose that you don’t miss what you’ve never had, so we just took hot journeys for granted, but now James and I are so used to air conditioning that when the coolant gas runs out we are most dissatisfied!

-Friday 17 June 2022
+Friday, 17 June 2022

 Six times Two